rostislav-nikitin/socOS/README.md

     .equ SOME_CONST				= 0xff
     ```
     This kind of files should be included into the "definitions include block" of the you app.asm file (application entry point) which structure will be discussed later
-    * "{driver\_name}\_dseg.asm"	- here are data segment static variables, structures, arrays that are used by the component internally:
+    * "{driver\_name}\_dseg.asm"	- here are the data segment's static variables, static structures, static arrays that are used by the component internally:
     ```Assembly
     .dseg
 	st_{driver_name}:	.BYTE SZ_ST_{DRIVER_NAME}